Map: Here’s where marijuana is – and isn’t – legal - NewsBreak

 Thirty-seven states have already approved marijuana for medical use.
 Among those, nearly 20 have also cleared it for recreational use among adults.

 Colorado and Washington were the first to approve adult-use recreational marijuana measures in 2012, according to the National Conference of State Legislatures .
-Two years later, Alaska, Oregon, and the District of Columbia followed suit.US passport applications will soon have a third gender option
+Two years later, Alaska, Oregon, and the District of Columbia followed suit.Virginia jail officer arrested after bringing drugs inside Riverside Regional Jail

 For 10 states, CBD and products low in THC are available despite marijuana not being legalized for medical or recreational use.
 And in just three states – Idaho, Nebraska, and Kansas – marijuana isn’t legal in any form.